mjordan/islandora_confirm_indexed/README.md

 ## Configuration

 To change the default log file location from [Drupal install directory]/sites/default/files/islandora_confirm_indexed.txt, and to change other default settings, visit admin/islandora/tools/confirm_indexed.

+If you get false reports that an object is not indexed during batch ingests, you may want to increase the value of the PID offset, which will give Solr more time to complete the indexing of objects before being queried.

 ## Usage